yclas/documentation/how-to-avoid-spam-in-my-site.md

 <br>
 And lot worst stuff....

-Spam it's really an issue, many times are automated machines or human data entry from underdeveloped countries where they pay cents to people to spam...sad but true.

-I am tired too!
-That's why at Yclas we have developed a set of tools to help/prevent you from getting this shitty ads and making look bad your site.
+Spam is a serious issue, that’s why at Yclas we have developed a set of tools to help/prevent you from getting these ads and making your site look unprofessional.

 ## WE HAVE THE SOLUTION!